fedora-python/portingguide/source/strings.rst

     * You do not mix native strings with either bytes or text – always encode/decode dilligently when converting to these types.

-Adding a third incompatible type makes porting process harder, but by using native strings,
+Native strings affect the semantics under Python 2 as little as possible, while not requiring the resulting Python 3 API to feel bad.
+But, adding a third incompatible type makes porting process harder, so it is suitable mostly for conservative projects.

 Conversion between text and bytes